What Happens If My Spouse Ignores The Divorce Papers?

 Table Of Contents

-Spouse is ignoring the divorce papers
+My spouse is ignoring the divorce papers, what happens?

-If you think your spouse is ignoring divorce papers the first thing to do is check that they are aware of the notice of proceedings, because there could be a valid reason why they haven’t retuned the Acknowledgement of Service form.
+If you think your spouse is ignoring divorce papers the first thing to do is check that they are aware of the notice of proceedings, because there could be a valid reason why they haven’t returned the Acknowledgement of Service form.

-For example, it could be due to a change of address, or they could have been working away from home or even on holiday!
+For example, it could be due to a change of address, or they could have been working away from home or on holiday!

 Therefore, if the papers have not been returned simply get in touch as soon as possible to ask why not.
 If appropriate you can apply for the papers to be sent again allowing you to move on to the next stage of the divorce.